Open from the beginning of April to mid-October (daily 9 am to 6 pm)

 In this way von Sckell created scenes of great variety such as the Blutenburg vista and the Löwental (lion valley).
 The historically important Nymphenburg Palace Park is under protection as a place of historic interest and as a landscape.

 c.
 1810 (© Münchner Stadtmuseum)

 Friedrich Ludwig von Sckell, who was born in Weilburg an der Lahn in Hessen in 1750, was the most outstanding garden designer of his time.
 He died in 1823 in Munich.

 It was largely due to von Sckell that the English-style landscape garden, which had established itself on the European continent in the mid-18th century, also became popular in southern Germany.

 With the English Garden and the Nymphenburg Palace Park, he left Munich and its citizens two outstanding, world-famous masterpieces of garden design.
 Both parks are the responsibility of the Bavarian state.

-The Bavarian Department for Palaces, Gardens and Lakes maintains and restores this legacy on the basis of the Bavarian Monuments Protection Act.
+The Bavarian Administration of Palaces, Gardens and Lakes maintains and restores this legacy on the basis of the Bavarian Monuments Protection Act.